 Late payment penalties

-If you default on your repayments, your credit score will be affected, and if you used the car as security, the lender can take your car as collateral, meaning the lender can take it away.
+If you default on your loan, your credit score will be affected, and if you used the car as security, the lender can repossess it as collateral.

 How much can I borrow?

-A car loan can be secured using the car itself or another asset, often a term deposit.
-The loan is secured to the value of the asset used as security, and the lender can choose to sell this security if you default on payments.
+A car loan can be secured by the car itself or, in some cases, by another asset like a term deposit.
+The loan is secured to the value of the asset, and the lender can sell the security if you default.
 Secured loans are more likely to be approved and usually mean reduced interest rates.

 How to apply for a car loan